leeeeeeeee2/gepisat/README.md

 # GePiSaT: Global ecosystem Production in Space and Time
 ----------------------------------------------------------------------------

+The motivation for this work is to create a simple diagnostic model of gross primary production (GPP) of the terrestrial biosphere to contrast with the complex process-based models that are currently being developed and used in earth system modeling that are generally not well tested and tend to produce widely divergent results.

-This program implements (a) a flux partitioning method to calculate GPP and Re from FLUXNET measurements of net ecosystem CO2 exchange, and (b) a model for predicting GPP and photosynthetic capacity using a Light Use Efficiency model based on a cost optimisation approach (Prentice et al., 2014).
+This work implements a flux partitioning method to calculate GPP from FLUXNET measurements of net ecosystem CO2 exchange and photosynthetic photon flux density.

 # Table of Contents
 -------------------